tbow5257/homethrive-medication-management/README.md

 ## Shared Types

-The shared types package automatically generates TypeScript interfaces from the Prisma schema in the backend.
-This ensures type consistency between the frontend and backend.
+The shared types package generates TypeScript interfaces from the API controllers using TSOA.
+These controllers define business-specific data structures that extend the base Prisma models to meet application requirements.

+The type generation process:
+1. TSOA scans the controller files in `backend/medication-management-api/api/src/controllers`
+2. It generates an OpenAPI specification based on the controller interfaces and decorators
+3. The shared types package uses this specification to create TypeScript interfaces and API client code

-When you make changes to the Prisma schema, run:
+When you make changes to the controllers or Prisma schema, run:

 ```bash
 npm run generate-types
 ```

-This will update the shared types based on the latest Prisma schema.
+This ensures type consistency between frontend and backend.

 ## Benefits of This Setup